johnnguyenfamily/CicdPipeline/README.md

 # Test a Failure Jenkins Build

-It was great to see a successful build, and you may wonder how a failure build would look like and how to cause the failure to happen.
+It was great to see a successful build, but you may wonder how a failure build would look like and how to cause the failure to happen.

 In this case, it should be an easy thing to do.
-Let change something to make the test fail.
+Let us change something to make the test fail.
 Try changing 36 to 37 from the UuidGeneratorTest.java to cause the test to fail, i.e.

 // Note that uuid length is 36, so change it to any other number will cause the test to fail.
 Assert.assertEquals(37, uuidGenerator.generateUuid().length());